 Medical experts wonder why so many third grade girls have already developed breasts and pubic hair.
 Early puberty in boys is less obvious but also of concern.
 There is mounting evidence that suggests harmful chemicals in personal care products could be a potential cause of early puberty and other health issues.

 Not Too Pretty, a research report conducted by three environmental groups, Health Care Without Harm, Coming Clean and the Environmental Working Group, tested 72 name-brand, widely used beauty products by a national laboratory in 2002.
 Almost three quarters of the products were found to contain phthalates, but most of these products did not label those ingredients.
 In response to growing public awareness, Revlon, L’Oréal SA and Unilever announced that they no longer are using phthalates.
-Follow-up studies led by the Campaign for Safe Cosmetics found that many popular personal care products such as Pantene hair spray and Secret deodorant reduced phthalate levels after 2002.
-They also list popular products that do not contain the toxic chemicals, such as Urban Decay and L’Oreal nail polish, Lady Speed Stick and Soft & Dri anti-perspirants, Vaseline Intensive Care, Neutrogena Hand Cream, and Lubriderm Moisturizing Lotion.
+A follow-up report published in 2008, A Little Prettier, by the Campaign for Safe Cosmetics, found some improvements.
+Whereas in the 2002 report, 12 products contained more than one phthalate, none of the products tested in 2008 had more than one.
+Moreover, none of the fragrances, deodorants and hair sprays contained the tested phthalates.
+The new tests also showed that perfumes and colognes do not need to have high levels of phthalates; some popular fragrances had no detectable phthalates but others had even higher levels than they did in 2002.
+They also listed popular products that did not contain the toxic chemicals, such as Urban Decay and L’Oreal nail polish, Lady Speed Stick and Soft & Dri anti-perspirants, Vaseline Intensive Care, Neutrogena Hand Cream, and Lubriderm Moisturizing Lotion.

-However, in many cases, companies make some products with phthalates and other similar products without them, making it tricky to distinguish safe brands and products on the store shelf.
-Many body mists and perfumes such as Calgon, Charlie, Calvin Klein, and Prince Matchabelli list ambiguous ingredients like “fragrance” that obscure their chemical content from consumers.
-In addition, many cosmetic companies, such as Estee Lauder, have not publically pledged to reformulate for global markets based on the higher safety standards set by the EU.
+Unfortunately, in many cases, companies make some products with phthalates and other similar products without them, making it tricky to distinguish safe brands and products on the store shelf.
+Many body mists and perfumes list ambiguous ingredients like “fragrance,” making it impossible to determine their chemical content.
+In addition, many cosmetic companies have not publicly pledged to reformulate for global markets based on the higher safety standards set by the EU.